 - Does my child have tuberous sclerosis?

-- What treatment options are available for this condition?
+- What are the treatment options for this condition?

 - What treatment approach do you recommend for my child?